cove.tool assists users in pursuing the following BD+C LEED v4.0 credits:

 WE p1, WE c1 - Outdoor Water Use Reduction

 The Irrigation/Outdoor Water Use calculation method follows (BD+C) LEED v4.0 WE p1,c1 - Outdoor Water Use Reduction credit.
-By default all projects begin with a baseline template for a turf-based irrigation setup.
-As users start to alter from the baseline assumptions and customize their outdoor water use plan, Total Irrigation Water Use will increase our decrease.
+By default, all projects begin with a baseline template for a turf-based irrigation setup.
+As users start to alter from the baseline assumptions and customize their outdoor water use plan, Total Irrigation Water Use will increase or decrease.
 The difference between a baseline turf-based irrigation plan and your custom plan will calculate the water use reduction.
 The LEED rating systems for outdoor water calculation is simple: No irrigation or 100% outdoor water use reduction is 2 LEED points and 1 point for 50% outdoor water use reduction.